open-edge-insights/eii-core/docker_setup/README.md

             sudo systemctl stop eta
             sudo systemctl start eta
             ```

+            **Note**:
+            Developers can make use of the below script:
+            ```sh
+            sudo ./compose_startup.sh | tee compose_startup.txt
+            ```
+            Verify all ETA containers coming up and working by following the `Post Installation Verification` steps.

-        4. This is an optional step where in ETA user wants to build and run ETA images as a redistributable .tar image.
-This is very helpful when one wants to deploy docker images directly instead of building in every system.
+        4. This is an `optional` step where in ETA user wants to build and run ETA images as a redistributable .tar image.
+This is very helpful
+           when one wants to deploy docker images directly instead of building in every system.
 This step doesn't need a provisioning step to be executed because internally it provisions the system first then setup the ETA.

             Creating The ETA tar Ball (Make sure, the user present in ...docker_setup/deploy/ directory)
             ```sh